Scar Tissue Treatment & Management Tips

 - Vibration Devices: The most common form of vibration therapy can be conducted by using an electronic massager to help reduce pain caused by overactive nerves.
 These devices work to desensitize nerves that could be contributing to muscle tension and stress.

 How do you get rid of scar tissue?

-Manual therapy: Applying the right force in the right direction can not only prevent tissue restriction; it can also re-organize the collagen fibers before they are mature and unchangeable.
+Manual therapy – Applying the right force in the right direction can prevent tissue restriction. it can also re-organize the collagen fibers before they are mature and unchangeable.
 Timing is important!

 Topical solutions – Depending on the severity of the scar, it may respond positively to a topical solution.
 This is a viable option for many people who have minor scarring.

 Laser therapy – Laser therapy is less invasive than surgery, however, it requires multiple laser treatment sessions over a period of time.